openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : OPTIONAL.
 An object defining additional properties requested by the Verifier that apply to the metadata and validity data of the Credential.
 The properties of this object are defined per Credential Format in (#format_specific_properties).
-If omitted, no specific restrictions are placed on the metadata or validity of the requested Credential.
+If omitted, no specific constraints are placed on the metadata or validity of the requested Credential.

 `expect_claims`: